asmdrk/dekay_bot/README.md

 - ping: responds with pong, mostly used to check if bot is online/running properly

-- interact: responds with an interactable message, done for testing purposes
+- interact: responds with an interactable message, mostly for testing purposes

-- play: Can queue multiple songs to play one by one by providing the youtube url for the song, can also pause resume and stop the song via buttons that are shown on running the command
+- play: Can queue multiple songs to play one by one by providing the title/keywords for the song, can also pause resume and stop the song via buttons that are shown on running the command

+- skip: skip the current song playing

 - user: shows info about the user